 The URS application for

 Undergraduate Research Scholars (URS) are engaging in research all over the TTU-TTUHSC campuses, working with faculty mentors who want to make a difference.
-And help our Honors students make a difference!
+And help our Honors students make a difference as well.

 - Applicant must be a member of the Honors College to apply to the URS program.